quicwg/base-drafts/draft-ietf-quic-tls.md

 An endpoint SHOULD retain old read keys for a period of no more than three times the Probe Timeout (PTO, see {{QUIC-RECOVERY}}).
 After this period, old read keys and their corresponding secrets SHOULD be discarded.

 An endpoint MAY keep the Key Update Permitted bit set to 0 until it discards old read keys to limit the number of keys it maintains.
 An endpoint MAY also prevent key update until it discards keys from the handshake, including any 0-RTT keys.
 An endpoint SHOULD set the Key Update Permitted bit when possible.

+Once set, the Key Update Permitted bit MUST NOT be cleared for packets protected with the same keys.
+An endpoint MAY treat receipt of a packet with the Key Update Permitted bit cleared as a connection error of type KEY_UPDATE_ERROR if the bit was previously set on packets protected with the same keys.

 Endpoints MUST NOT generate a timing side-channel signal that might indicate that the Key Update field was invalid (see {{header-protect-analysis}}).